Who Was James Polk?

-James Polk was born in 1795 in North Carolina, and went on to become the 11th and youngest (at the time) president of the United States (1845–1849).
+James Polk was the 11th and youngest (at the time) president of the United States (1845–1849).
 Polk’s annexation of Texas led to the Mexican-American War (1846–1848), and the U.S. victory thereby led to the acquisition of large territories in the Southwest and along the Pacific coast, which in turn led to the establishment of the Department of the Interior.
 The northern border of the United States was also established under Polk, as were the Naval Academy and the Smithsonian.
 He died on June 15, 1849, in Nashville, Tennessee.

 James Knox Polk was born in Pineville, a small town in Mecklenburg County, North Carolina, on November 2, 1795, and graduated with honors in 1818 from the University of North Carolina.
 Leaving his law practice behind, he served in the Tennessee legislature, where he became friends with Andrew Jackson.
 Polk moved from the Tennessee legislature to the United States House of Representatives, serving from 1825 to 1839 (and serving as speaker of the House from 1835 to 1839).
 He left his congressional post to become governor of Tennessee.